-National Preparedness Month is led by FEMA’s “Ready Campaign,” in partnership with Citizen Corps and The Advertising Council.
-According to FEMA, National Preparedness Month is a nationwide effort encouraging individuals, families, businesses and communities to work together and take action to prepare for emergencies.
+National Preparedness Month is led by FEMA’s “Ready Campaign,” in partnership with The Ad Council.
+According to FEMA, National Preparedness Month is a nationwide effort encouraging individuals, families, businesses, and communities to work together and take action to prepare for emergencies.

 To prepare for disasters, SBA offers the following tips:

 Make sure you have adequate insurance coverage.
 Disaster preparedness begins with having adequate insurance coverage — at least enough to rebuild your home or business.
 Homeowners and business owners should review their policies to see what is or isn’t covered.
-Companies should consider business interruption insurance, which helps cover operating costs during the post- disaster shutdown period.
-Flood insurance is essential.
-To find out more about the National Flood Insurance Program, visit the Web site at

 Copy important records.
-It’s a good idea to back up vital records and information saved on computer hard drives, and store that information at a distant offsite location in fireproof safe deposit boxes.
-You should have copies/back ups of important documents ready to take with you if you have to evacuate.
+It’s a good idea to back up vital records and information saved on computer hard drives and store that information at a distant offsite location in fireproof safe deposit boxes.
+Have copies/backups of important documents ready to take with you if you have to evacuate.

 Create a “Disaster Survival Kit.”
-The kit should include a flashlight, a portable radio, extra batteries, first-aid supplies, non-perishable food, bottled water, a basic tool kit, plastic sheeting and garbage bags, cash, and a digital camera to take pictures of the property damage after the storm.
+The kit should include a flashlight, a portable radio, extra batteries, first-aid supplies, non-perishable food, bottled water, a basic tool kit, plastic sheeting, garbage bags, cash, and a digital camera to take pictures of the property damage after the storm.

-More preparedness tips for businesses, homeowners and renters are available on the SBA’s website at
+More preparedness tips for businesses, homeowners, and renters are available on the SBA’s website.